Individual Player Ratings

 The MPR Lower Bound (MPLB) is computed as a player's rating minus 2x the lower bound.
 Thus the lower bound for a new player starts at 1500-250 = 1250.
 For a player with a rating of 1550, and RD of 30, their lower bound would be 1550-2*30 = 1490.
 It is this lower bound that is used in the computation of IPR.

-MNP retrieves the data from both IFPA and MPR multiple times per season, and produces a current list of all roster players and anyone who has subbed either the prior or current season.
-For each player, it computes an IPR for each player.
+MNP retrieves the data from both IFPA and MPR multiple times per season.
+Usually once the week before season starts, at the midpoint of the regular season, and prior to playoffs starting.
+Different update times are possible, and usually announced by the General Commission in the MNP Captains Group at least one week prior.
+When MNP retrieves the data, it produces a current list of all roster players and anyone who has subbed either the prior or current season.
+For each player, it computes an IPR.
 Once that is done, the IPR for the player is frozen until the next data retrieval update, even if the player's MPLB or IFPA changes shortly after the update.
-MNP will generally announce at least one week ahead of time, and possibly at the start of the season, approximately when each update will occur, allowing captains to plan accordingly.
+For players new to MNP, the MNP Search Engine will retrieve that player's IFPA and MPR data on first search, and save it to a local database for use until the next IPR update.

 - Glicko algorithm used by matchplay: http://www.glicko.net/glicko/glicko.pdf